-The Cultural Ambassador Program aims to connect the arts with health and well-being by preparing young artists (17-30 years) to perform at various venues (e.g. seniors homes, libraries, interpretation centres, hospitals, schools, festivals, etc.) in their communities during the summer.
-Sponsoring organizations can either pay the Ambassadors’ salaries directly or apply for funds through programs such as Canada Summer Jobs.
-Designated supervisors of the sponsoring organizations will meet with the students regularly to assist them with their schedules as well as ensure their safety.
-Transportation to the venues is the responsibility of the Ambassadors or their sponsoring organization.
+The Cultural Ambassador Program aims to connect the arts with health and well-being by preparing young artists (17-30 years) to perform at various venues (e.g. seniors homes, libraries, interpretation centres, hospitals, schools, festivals, etc.) in their communities during the summer months.
+Sponsoring organizations may pay their Ambassadors’ salaries directly or apply for funding from programs such as Canada Summer Jobs.

 In 2018 Soundbone invited other organizations and communities to hire their own Cultural Ambassadors this summer.
 Music educators Jennifer Lane and Eric West, along with project manager Claudia Karrasch, provided mentorship workshops and performances in Ladle Cove.
-Three young performers (from Musgrave Harbour, Gambo and Forteau) took part in the event, after which they returned to their communities where they performed throughout the summer, funded by the Canada Summer Job program.
+Three young performers (from Musgrave Harbour, Gambo and Forteau) took part in the event, after which they returned to their communities and performed throughout the summer, funded by the Canada Summer Job program.

-We believe the Cultural Ambassador Program has great potential to assist our young artists in developing their careers, while benefiting their communities in the process.
+We believe the Cultural Ambassador Program has the potential to assist young artists in developing their careers while benefiting their communities in the process.
 If you are interested in learning more about the Program please contact us.